Bessie Love: Portraiture

 Portraits of Love are preserved in public and private collections, including those of the Smithsonian National Portrait Gallery in Washington, D.C., and the National Portrait Gallery in London.
+A photograph of Love promoting Human Wreckage (1923) inspired art by Nina Mae Fowler and Dave McKean.

 Cartoonist Alex Gard created a caricature of Love for Sardi's, the famed restaurant in Manhattan's Theater District.
 It is now part of the Billy Rose Theatre Division of the New York Public Library for the Performing Arts.
 A Vargas illustration of Love as a young woman appeared in Playboy – published in December 1978 when Love was 80 years old.

 Despite her demure public image, Love was photographed in the nude by James Abbe and Clarence Sinclair Bull, and in sheer fabric by Edwin Bower Hesser, who had also photographed Jean Harlow in a similar fashion.
 These images have been shown in exhibitions of these artists' work.

 Interviews and archives

 Love periodically was interviewed by film historians, and was featured in the television documentary series The Hollywood Greats (1978) and Hollywood: A Celebration of the American Silent Film (1980), both about early filmmaking in Hollywood.
 She also loaned materials from her personal collection to museums.
 (Note: Love contributed to the exhibition 300 années de cinématographie, 60 ans de cinéma at the Musée d'Art Moderne de Paris in 1955.)
 In 1962, she began contributing articles about her experiences to The Christian Science Monitor.
 In 1977, she published an autobiography entitled From Hollywood with Love.